cran-task-views/Omics/Omics.md

     use (respectively) Negative Binomial and Negative Binomial Beta tests for differential analyses of RNA-seq data.
 -   `r pkg("markerpen")` uses penalized PCA for biomarker discovery.
+-   `r pkg("HTSCluster")` contains a model based on Poisson mixture to cluster RNA-seq datasets.
 -   `r pkg("DGEobj")` and  `r pkg("DGEobj.utils")` provides a flexible container and a function toolkit to manage and annotate Differential Gene Expression (DGE) analysis results.